wadawedding/wedding-website/README.md

 4. That's it, open `index.html` on your browser by just double-clicking on the file.

 # Documentation
-I have written a
+The original repo owner wrote a
 [blog post describing all the features of this wedding website](https://blog.rampatra.com/wedding-website) and how to customize each of them according to your needs.

+However, I have made many changes to allow for multiple people to rsvp at once.

-# About Me
+# About The Original Repo Owner
 Hello, my name is Ram.
 I am a Lead Software Engineer at [Mastercard R&D Labs](https://www.mastercard.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
 Now that my wedding is over, I am open-sourcing the project.
 Hope you like it!